CamDavidsonPilon/lifelines/docs/Examples.rst

     kmf1.subtract(kmf2)

 will produce the difference at every relevant time point.
 A similar function exists for division: ``divide``.

-Compare using a hypothesis test
+However, for rigorous testing of differences, lifelines comes with a statistics library.
+See below.

+Logrank test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: The logrank test has maximum power when the assumption of proportional hazards is true.
+As a consquence, if the survival
+    curves cross, the logrank test will give an inaccurate assessment of differences.

-For rigorous testing of differences, lifelines comes with a statistics library.
-The ``logrank_test`` function compares whether the "death" generation process of the two populations are equal:
+The ``lifelines.statistics.logrank_test`` function compares whether the "death" generation process of the two populations are equal:

 .. code-block:: python